ARiSE-Lab/VELVET/README.md

 This [paper](https://arxiv.org/abs/2112.10893) presents VELVET, a novel ensemble learning approach to locate vulnerable statements.
 Our model combines graph-based and sequence-based neural networks to successfully capture the local and global context of a program graph and effectively understand code semantics and vulnerable patterns.
 This work is done by researchers from Columbia University and IBM Research.

+## Updates

+__Nov, 2023__: __For the convenience of PyTorch users and easier adoption or customization, and to enable VELVET's potential of integrating the latest deep-learning techniques, we are re-implementing VELVET with PyTorch, taking advantage of the latest pre-trained code LM checkpoints and GNN architectures.
+Please check [VELVET-PyTorch](https://github.com/Robin-Y-Ding/VELVET-PyToch).__

 ## Data

 This paper considers two datasets as the main resources for the evaluation: